Picolab/pico-engine/README.md

 ## Getting Started / Installing / Configuration

 See [packages/pico-engine](https://github.com/Picolab/pico-engine/tree/master/packages/pico-engine#readme)
+for detailed step-by-step instructions to get started.

 ## Contributing

+This section is for those who want to contribute to the `pico-engine` source code.
+KRL programmers would be better off following the link in the previous section.

 The `pico-engine` is made up of several smaller modules.
 Each with their own documentation and test suite.